MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-work-item-tracking.md

 If you work on the **Item Tracking Lines** page for a long period of time or if there is a great deal of activity with the item you are working with, then you can choose the **Refresh Availability** action.
 In addition, the availability of the item is automatically rechecked when you close the page to confirm that there are no availability problems.

-## <a name="to-assign-serial-or-lot-numbers-during-an-inbound-transaction"></a>To assign serial or lot numbers during an inbound transaction
+## To assign serial or lot numbers during an inbound transaction

 Companies may want to keep track of items from the moment they enter the company.
 In this situation, the purchase order is often the central document, although item tracking may be handled from any inbound document and its posted entries displayed in the related item ledger entries.